 After 112 years, golf returned as an Olympic sport at the 2016 Summer Games in Rio de Janeiro, Brazil.
-We worked with our client, Bladerunner Farms, for four years as he planned for the Games and aided in the construction of the golf course built especially for golf’s return to the Olympics.
-He developed a low water use, environmentally friendly grass that was selected for use on the fairways, tees and roughs of the Olympic Golf Course.
-Our job was to change the conversation away from all of the negativity the worldwide media was focused on regarding the crime in Brazil and tell a different story, a positive one.
-We had an environmentally friendly story to tell—one that would help the Olympic Committee fulfill its goal of hosting a Sustainable Games, which was part of its mission.
-Our client’s product, Zeon Zoysia grass, grew in on the golf course with low-quality water, very little fertilizer and no chemical herbicides—meaning all weeds on the more than 100-acre site were pulled by hand.
-It was a huge story!
+We worked with our client, Bladerunner Farms, for four years as they planned for the Olympics and aided in the construction of the golf course built specifically for golf’s return to the Olympics.
+Bladerunner Farms developed a low water use, environmentally friendly grass that was selected for use on the fairways, tees,

-In 2017, the campaign we created won a Certificate of Excellence from the Puget Sound Chapter of the Public Relations Society of America as well as several awards from the national Turf & Ornamental Communicators Association.
+In 2017, the campaign won a Certificate of Excellence from the Puget Sound Chapter of the Public Relations Society of America, as well as several awards from the national Turf & Ornamental Communicators Association.